DaveO-Home/embedded-acceptance-tests/README.md

   **Dockerfile**: See instructions at bottom of README.

-  **Dodex**: Added to Browserify for testing and demo. https://github.com/DaveO-Home/dodex
+  **Dodex**: Added to Browserify and Fusebox for testing and demo. https://github.com/DaveO-Home/dodex

 ## Installation